 At Elgaard Architecture, we cherish the built heritage.
 You can visit some of the places we have worked with over the years during your summer holidays when most of us will have to stay within the borders of the kingdom anyway.

-At the old hunting lodge, Jægerspris Castle, King Frederik VII (1808-63) and his Countess Danner lived from 1854 to 1866, and upon the King’s death it was passed on to the Countess.
-Frederick and Louise were the rebels of their time, for the Countess began life as Miss Nobody, was born out of wedlock and later had an illegitimate child herself.
-But the King married Louise, despite the protests of civilised society.
+At the old hunting lodge, Jægerspris Castle, King Frederik VII (1808-63) and his Countess Danner lived from 1854 to 1866, and upon the King’s death it passed to the Countess.
+Frederik and Louise were the rebels of their time, for the Countess began life as Miss Nobody, was born out of wedlock and later had an illegitimate child herself.
+But the King married Louise despite the protests of the Establishment.
 Today, you can step into their history and experience the castle’s living rooms – check out the castle’s opening hours at www.kongfrederik.dk.
-We have been architects on two restoration projects at Jægerspris Slot.
+We have been architects on two restoration projects at Jægerspris Castle.

-The King’s Hall is the largest building from the Viking Age found in Denmark and a recreated version of a royal hall from the 8th century at Lejre Land of Legends.
-The King’s Hall was inaugurated by Queen Margrethe II on 17 June 2020, so now you can pay a visit and experience how the elite of our ancestors lived.
-It has taken four years and many full-grown oak trees to complete the 60-metre-long, 12-metre-wide and 10-metre-high King’s Hall, and we have been client consultants throughout the whole process.
+The King’s Hall at Lejre Land of Legends near Roskilde is a recreated version of a royal hall from the 8th century.
+The original hall was the largest building in Viking Age Denmark and was discovered by archaeologists in 2009.
+The newly erected King’s Hall was inaugurated by Queen Margrethe II on 17 June 2020, so now you can pay a visit and experience how the elite amongst our ancestors lived.
+It took four years and many full-grown oak trees to complete the 60-metre-long, 12-metre-wide and 10-metre-high King’s Hall, and we have been client consultants throughout the whole process.
 Find more info and opening hours on Lejre Land of Legends’s website.

-Back in the present, you can bring your inner child with you into the world of the natural sciences.
-The now rebuilt Experimentarium north of Copenhagen is the Tuborg Breweries’ old soda tap hall, which we have been client consultants on for many years.
-At the Experimentarium, there are plenty of opportunities to get involved in the universe of physics and learn about everything between heaven and earth – quite literally.
+Back in the present, you can set loose your inner child in the world of the natural sciences in the rebuilt Experimentarium north of Copenhagen.
+The Experimentarium is located in the Tuborg Breweries’ old soda tap hall which were transformed – a project on which we have been client consultants for many years.
+At the Experimentarium, there are plenty of opportunities to get involved in the universe of physics and learn about every imaginable thing between heaven and earth – quite literally.
 For example, you may visit the Bubblearium and the Port and be captivated by the world of soap bubbles and global trade and shipping.
 In the Miniverse, youngsters aged 1 to 5 can explore an adventurous world of science and games.
-Read more at www.experimentarium.dk.
+Read more on www.experimentarium.dk/en.